dask/governance/governance.md

 The BDFL and Steering Council are the primary leadership for the project.
 No outside institution, individual or legal entity has the ability to own, control, usurp or influence the project other than by participating in the Project as Contributors and Council Members.
-However, because institutions are the primary funding mechanism for the project, it is important to formally acknowledge institutional participation in the project.
-These are Institutional Partners.

-An Institutional Contributor is any individual Project Contributor who contributes to the project as part of their official duties at an Institutional Partner.
-Likewise, an Institutional Council Member is any Project Steering Council Member who contributes to the project as part of their official duties at an Institutional Partner.

-With these definitions, an Institutional Partner is any recognized legal entity in the United States or elsewhere that employs at least one Institutional Contributor or Institutional Council Member.
-Institutional Partners can be for-profit or non-profit entities.

-Institutions become eligible to become an Institutional Partner by employing individuals who actively contribute to The Project as part of their official duties.
-To state this another way, the only way for an Institutional Partner to influence the project is by actively contributing to the open development of the project, on equal terms with any other member of the community of Contributors and Council Members.
+However, it is important to recognize Institutional Partners which are critical in funding, disseminating, and broadly applying the project to have a positive social impact.

+An Institutional Partner is any recognized legal entity that consistently and meaningfully supports the development and maintenance of the Project.
+This support may be in the form of employing Project Contributors, providing critical services like community training or infrastructure, or providing direct financial support to the Project.
+This support must be for the general development and maintenance of the Project, and benefit a wide variety of users of the Project.
+This support must be substantial and sustained, accounting for the employment of the equivalent of one maintainer, over several months.
 Merely using Dask Software or Services in an institutional context does not allow an entity to become an Institutional Partner.
-Financial gifts do not enable an entity to become an Institutional Partner.
-Once an institution becomes eligible for Institutional Partnership, the Steering Council must nominate and approve the Partnership.

-If an existing Institutional Partner no longer has a contributing employee, they will be given a one-year grace period for other employees to begin contributing.
+If the contributions of an existing Institutional Partner reduce below the expected level for several months, then they will cease to be an Institutional Partner.

 An Institutional Partner is free to pursue funding for their work on The Project through any legal means.
 This could involve a non-profit organization